vimcki/design-principles/Open Closed Principle.md

 [[Dependency Inversion Principle]] describes a way to achive OCP

+## How to spot violation

+1. Abstraction and implementations are in same modules
+1. Importing anything other than abstraction or external stuff inside of implementations in `/internal`

 ## Resources

 - [Design Principles and Design Patterns - Robert C. Martin](http://staff.cs.utu.fi/~jounsmed/doos_06/material/DesignPrinciplesAndPatterns.pdf)